NeBula-Autonomy/LOCUS/README.md

 1. `ODOMETRY_TOPIC` - to match your input odometry (optional)
 2. `b_integrate_interpolated_odom` - choose `true` or `false` to match your needs.
 This will interpolate the prior input odom to compute the transforms and is recommended for low rate odom inputs (e.g. 20 Hz) - for inputs of 50 Hz and above it is recommended to use `false`.
 3. Number of threads - for `localization/num_threads`, `icp/num_threads`, `mapper/num_threads` and the voxel filter `num_threads` - based on your computational capability (e.g. Spot uses 1 core, Husky uses 4)

+## Motion Distortion Correction
+As of now, our motion distorition correction (MDC) is in our velodyne driver, hence is not internal to LOCUS at this stage.
+If your datasets has large rate rotations, this will result in a reduction in accuracy for data without separate MDC.

+We are working on releasing a way to run our MDC on velodyne packets for those running on their own data.

 # Cite